 When instructors assign a book report essay, they expect you to do a couple of things.
 The first thing, of course, is reading the book.
-Then, you have to provide one of the three types of report – a plot summary, a theme analysis, or a character analysis.
+Then, you have to provide one of the three types of reports – a plot summary, a theme analysis, or character analysis.

-No matter if you’re asked to write high school or college book reports, the goal is always the same – to train you and let you express your individual opinion on the book.
+No matter if you’re asked to write a high school book report or college book report, the goal is always the same – to train you and let you express your individual opinion on the book.
 But, despite the fact that many believe a book review essay is the same as a report of that same book, they are very wrong.

 Before we get into the difference between book review and book report writing, let’s discuss the details of writing a report.

 To write a book report, you must know the elements this task combines.
 No matter what the instructions or the book is, every book report writer must include the following elements:

 - The type, genre, and title of the book you’re writing a report on

 - Who the author of the book is

 - When the book was published and where

 - Where the events in that book took place